A four-part asynchronous series in Spanish.

 Presented by Dr. Nadia Rojas Jones, EdD, LMFT

-Each session offers 1.0 APA CEs for Psychologists, 1.0 Illinois CEUs for licensed Counselors or Social Workers, and 1.0 BBS California CEs for Certified Counselors, for 4.0 total CE/CEUs upon completion of the entire course.
+This program, when completed in its entirety, offers 4.0 APA CEs for Psychologists, 4.0 Illinois CEUs for licensed Counselors or Social Workers, or 4.0 BBS California CEs for Certified Counselors.

 According to Deborah Bailey and Bruce Hogan (2019), while 18% of Americans identify as Hispanic, less than 6% of Psychologists in the U.S. can provide services in Spanish.
 Even more concerning, is that less than 50% of Psychologists interview in this survey felt extremely knowledgably in working with Hispanic individuals (Bailey and Hogan, 2019).
 This proposed webinar series seeks to engage TCSPP students, faculty, and community members in creating a more inclusive environment in mental health settings by introducing non-Spanish speakers and Spanish speaking mental health professionals to the basic words and phrases needed to work with Bi-Lingual (Spanish/English) clients in a culturally competent manner.